-As the tour was coming to end and we began our descend to the outside world, Ben and I were seriously starting to feel the cold wrath of the cave.
+As the tour was coming to end and we began our descend to the outside world, we were seriously starting to feel the cold wrath of the cave.
 Our fingers and toes were frozen, and we were praying to reach the exit and feel the 80°F heat that awaited us outside.

 Nonetheless, Eisriesenwelt was one of the “coolest” (pun intended :D) things we did in Austria thus far, and though we weren’t allowed to take pictures of this epic trip, those ice figures will be etched into our memories forever.